benjamashamnarong/100-days-of-code/log.md

 ### Day 39: March 5, 2021

-**Today's Progress**: tried to solved issues with Marvel API example code which doesn'y run as expect
+**Today's Progress**: tried to solve issues in Marvel API example code which doesn't run as expect

 **Thoughts** none